BoomTown at Wildwood

 WHAT YOU NEED TO KNOW

-BoomTown is set at Wildwood Outdoor Education Center, a camp site and program dedicated to bringing kids outside to learn and grow.
+Boomtown is set at Wildwood Outdoor Education Center, a camp site and program dedicated to bringing kids outside to learn and grow.
 Wildwood’s mission focuses on turning summer into a season of learning, youth development, and outdoor adventure for low-income Kansas City youth, providing them with opportunities to build resilience, teamwork, and confidence through nature.

-For Dystopia Rising: Kansas, Wildwood will transform into BoomTown, offering players access to modern amenities while maintaining the immersive experience of the game.
+For Dystopia Rising: Kansas, Wildwood will transform into Boomtown, offering players access to modern amenities while maintaining the immersive experience of the game.
 The site includes two climate-controlled cabins with electricity, private showers, restrooms, as well as large indoor and outdoor spaces for gameplay including player-hosted gatherings, combat, camping, and more.

 Medical Sleep & Out-of-Character Sleep